andywarren/aw_simple_sorter/readme.txt

 == Changelog ==

 = 0.4 =
+* Added ability to not have the hover overlay affect with a Read More link in it.
+New option allows for just linking the featured image thumbnail to the single post instead.

+= 0.4 =
 * Added ability to use a custom permalink slug with the Simple Sorter post type.

 = 0.3 =